JanBeh/neumond/README.md

 There are three preopened handles **`eio.stdin`**, **`eio.stdout`**, and **`eio.stderr`**, which may exhibit blocking behavior, however.

+## Module `fastcgi`

+Lua Module providing FastCGI server capabilities based on `eio` and `fiber`.
+Undocumented yet, see source code and example in `examples/io/fastcgi.lua`.

 ## Caveats

 On Linux, [`libkqueue`] is needed.
 Some older versions of this library do not